BDC Hamburger Icon

 Have you worked with someone like me before?

 As a small business owner, you want the best advice on how to manage your company’s finances.
 However, if your accountant has only managed multimillion-dollar businesses, you need to know this.
-You want to work with someone who is familiar with the challenges of the type of business you run so that you’ll get the best advice.
+You want to work with someone who is familiar with the challenges of the type of business you run; this way, you’ll get the best advice.
 This doesn’t mean you should rule out accountants with different backgrounds, but you should ask about their plan for you.

 What is your communication style?